spencertiberi/belmontcs/syllabus/index.md

 ### Collaboration

 A healthy collaborative atmosphere is crucial for a Computer Science classroom.
 Be sure to both keep academic integrity in mind and support one another.
+You should be submitting your own work.

 ### Respect